Republican Larry Inman appears to have won re-election in Michigan’s 104th state House District.

 Democrat Dan O’Neil says he’s proud of his campaign despite the outcome.

 “We knocked 33,000 doors in this county,” he said.
-“Just really proud of the support we’ve had from the community, so that’s been the takeaway today.”
+“Just really proud of the support we’ve had from the community.”

 Inman says his legislative priorities will focus on education and water infrastructure.

-“We have a water and infrastructure bill that the governor and I are working on that will hopefully provide some money to local governments so that they can have funds to replace and repair old pipelines … and also water treatment centers."
+“We have a water and infrastructure bill that the governor and I are working on that will hopefully provide some money to local governments so that they can have funds to replace and repair old pipelines … and also water treatment centers," Inman said.

 Republicans have held the 104th state house seat for decades.